rcc-uchicago/R-intro-divvy/NOTES.md

 ## Post-workshop notes

-+ To avoid dealing with file path issues, I think it is best to have all the code and data files in the same directory, "analysis".

 + Add a slide where we actually open the CSV file in a text editor.

 + Add info on how to save environment in RStudio instead of using